gabrieledcjr/2-3-4-Tree/README.md

 2-3-4-Tree
 ==========

 According to Wikipedia, 2-3-4 trees are self-balancing data structure that is commonly used to implement dictionaries.
-2-3-4 tress are B-trees of order 4.
+2-3-4 trees are B-trees of order 4.

 For more information, visit http://en.wikipedia.org/wiki/2–3–4_tree.